simondoku/simondoku/README.md

 ## I am a Computer Science major and Data analytics minor at Stetson University, I'm also a ColorStack and CODEPATH Fellow !!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Data Structures and Algorithms
-- 💻 I'm looking to build a very strong foundation in programming and also collaborate in open source
+- 💻 I'm looking to build a very strong foundation in Data Structures and also collaborate in open source
 - 🥅 2022 Goals: Create more projects and collaborate in open source
 - 🧑‍🍳 📷 Fun fact: I love cooking and photography